 Parents and summer program staff: looking for ways to bring more science into your summer learning activities?
 We’ve got some cool ideas for warm summer days.
-Browse our science-themed activity packs that combine great books with easy hands-on activities — plus recommendations for kid-friendly websites and awesome apps to extend the learning.
+Browse our science-themed activity guides that combine great books with easy hands-on activities — plus recommendations for kid-friendly websites and awesome apps to extend the learning.
 Ready to print and go!

 Find more great resources and tips to help you launch a summer of science discoveries!

 Thanks to bees, we have many good foods to eat.
 While bees are out collecting nectar, they’re also moving pollen from flower to flower — to help grow the important fruit and vegetable crops we eat.
 Learn more about these fascinating insects!
 We've collected five fun activities and lots of great fiction and nonfiction books to get you started.

 Many kids are fascinated by airplanes, helicopters, parachutes, and boomerangs (do they really come back?).
 We've gathered up five fun activities (including a writing prompt to create your own comic) and lots of great fiction and nonfiction books to help you learn together about flight and flying machines.

 Going outside on a warm summer night to gaze at the moon and stars is a wonderful summertime activity.
 Kids are naturally curious about the way the moon changes shape day by day, and fascinated by the constellations in the night sky — is that the Big Dipper over there?
 We've collected five fun activities (including a writing prompt to create your own modern-day myth) and lots of great fiction and nonfiction books for young astronomers.